 Job Benefits - An overview of the benefits of working in this role.
 This section is optional - you can draw attention to benefits specific to the role (e.g. company car, travel or outfit allowance, bonus or commission schemes, etc), or make it more generic - many Pinpoint clients use the same 'benefits statement' for every role, outlining what it's like to work at their organization and talking about generic benefits such as a pension, healthcare, paid time off and so on.

 Once you've filled in all of the relevant fields above, you're given the opportunity to add questions to the application form for the role.

-You're free to ask as many questions as you like and can choose from three different types:
+You're free to ask as many questions as you like and can choose from seven different types:

 Once you've added any questions you'd like to ask prospective candidates, you're ready to post your job.
-Please click the green 'Create Job' button at the bottom of the form to proceed - doing so will create the job, publish it on your careers portal and will create an application form allowing prospective candidates to apply for the role.
+Please click the green 'Update' button at the bottom of the form to proceed - doing so will create the job, publish it on your careers portal, and will create an application form allowing prospective candidates to apply for the role.